 Numerous studies have confirmed that social support plays a crucial role in patient outcomes via many pathways.
 First, social support increases people’s immunity to physical illness.
 One study has found that lower social support is associated with more physical and mental health issues (Cornwell et al. 2009){Berkman, 1995 #257}.
 In fact, social isolation itself is a recognized health risk factor (House et al. 1988).
 Second, social support is believed to play a complementary role by enhancing the effects of medical treatment.
 Medical studies have even connected social support with the functioning of specific biological mechanisms, with one notable study examining inflammatory processes (Uchino 2006).
 Coussons-Read et al. (2007) observed lower cesarean reactive protein levels (a blood test marker for inflammation in the body) among expectant mothers who have better support.

 Finally, by providing a buffer for stress and serving as an additional channel of information, social support also optimizes decision making.
 For example, making an individual feel loved increases their level of perceived emotional support, which in turn may cause that individual to be more motivated to engage in health-enhancing behaviors (Harvey et al. 2012).
 Other behavioral changes that can be linked to the availability of social support include a healthier diet, reduced risk of weight gain, and increased physical activity (Ainsworth et al. 2003; Brunt et al. 2000).
-Even in online health communities, virtual relationships among users are a source of social support and, through both emotional support and informational support mechanisms, have significant benefits on mental health (Yan et al. 2014) and other outcomes (Goh et al., 2016).
+Even in online health communities, virtual relationships among users are a source of social support and, through both emotional support and informational support mechanisms, have significant benefits on mental health (Yan et al. 2014) and other outcomes (Goh et al. 2016).

 We suggest that social support can be especially influential in mHealth efficacy.
-Unlike standard treatments such as medication or surgery, where patients play a relatively passive role, mHealth motivates patients to be proactive by changing their daily behaviors such as diet and exercise, and seeking medical help.
-Given the human tendency towards inertia (Kelly et al. 2016; Marteau et al. 2015) and heterogeneity in health information use (Wimble, 2016), informational and emotional support can be pivotal by providing the “nudge” necessary for the patient to take action and therefore, for the mHealth intervention to be effective.
-At the same time, the instrumental support is also essential to enhance the patient health empowerment to response to mHealth interventions.
+Unlike standard treatments such as medication or surgery, where patients play a relatively passive role, mHealth motivates patients to be proactive by changing their daily behaviors, such as diet and exercise, and seeking medical help.
+Given the human tendency towards inertia (Kelly et al. 2016; Marteau et al. 2015) and heterogeneity in health information use (Wimble 2016), informational and emotional support can be pivotal by providing the “nudge” necessary for the patient to take action and, therefore, for the mHealth intervention to be effective.
+At the same time, instrumental support is also essential in enhancing patient health empowerment in response to mHealth interventions.

 Our work presents the first exploration of the role of social support in mHealth effectiveness.
 Specifically, we examine the role of the husband in the effectiveness of the mHealth solution for pregnant women.
 During the 40-week period of pregnancy, expectant mothers experience significant physical and mental changes.
 Symptoms such as fatigue, headaches, sore breasts, and mood swings are common (Knapp 2017).
 Weight gain and decreased agility also become major lifestyle constraints.
 These ongoing changes give rise to worries and anxieties on a daily basis, which cannot be addressed by the standard, infrequent visits to doctors’ offices (Johnson 2016).
-This is especially important in rural China, where access to care is costly and limited (Dummer and Cook, 2006; Hu et al. 2008).
+This is especially important in rural China, where access to care is costly and limited (Dummer and Cook 2006; Hu et al. 2008).
 Our mHealth intervention is designed to provide much-needed health information to pregnant women.
-As previously mentioned, the treatment takes the form of SMS messages, that introduce basic medical knowledge to help women understand their current status, provide necessary guidelines for seeking care when unusual symptoms are observed, and suggest best household practices.
+As previously mentioned, the treatment takes the form of SMS messages that introduce basic medical knowledge to help women understand their current status, to provide necessary guidelines for seeking care when unusual symptoms are observed, and to suggest best household practices.